didip/shawty/README.md

 * How slim Go is: 3MB RAM.

+* How comprehensive Go standard library is.
+If `net/http` supports basic pattern matching, this project would be 100% based on standard library.

 * How performant Go is:
     ```
     # Command  : ab -n 100000 -c 200 -k http://localhost:8080/dec/4